Thailand for Vacation

 College students stay up all night studying because they want to do well, but do the economics majors ever realize that this directly contradicts the mythical man hour that they studied the other term?
 There was a period in history where management types talked about the "man hour", which was supposed to be the amount of work a white-collar worker could ordinarily finish in an hour.
 There was much to do with deciding how big a new task was, how many hours of work it ought to take, and from that determining how many people should be on the project team.
 Other people later came along and pointed out that this was bullshit, and you couldn't really say how much work got done in one hour.
 The management folk have probably never forgiven reality for dealing them this rotten deck of cards, but reality doesn't care much about people's opinions.
 For college students and business folk, productivity varies based on many factors, and lack of sleep is one of them.
 How much better would my grades have been if, instead of staying up all night in college, I'd gone to bed on time, gotten up in the morning, and finished my homework then?
 We'll never know, because I didn't ever try it and don't feel like experimenting now.
 Sleep is important, and with any luck I'll get some on the airplane tonight.

 At the end of the day, caffeine is no good because you need to sleep sometime.
-Alcohol is boring because it keeps your brain from working, and most other mind-altering substances that come to mind are illegal, have bad side effects, or otherwise aren't generally available in international airport terminals.
+Alcohol is boring because it keeps your brain from working, and most other mind-altering substances that come to mind are illegal, have bad side effects, and aren't generally available in international airport terminals.
 There's not much to do except drink water, finish the this blog entry, and wait around until boarding time.
 It was a good trip, and now is a fine time to go home.

 |Thursday||December 25||Haneda → Beijing → Chiang Mai||Hug Hostel|

 |Friday||December 26||Chiang Mai|

 |Sunday||December 28||Chiang Mai → Chiang Rai||Chiang Rai|